textpattern/textpattern/README.txt

 * Check back regularly at https://textpattern.com/ to see if an update is available.
 Updates are as painless as possible, often extending functionality, fixing bugs and/or security-related issues.
-Textpattern's diagnostic panel (Admin -> Diagnostics) will display a message if a new version is available.
+Textpattern's diagnostics (Admin -> Diagnostics) will display a message if a new version is available.